-- As stormwater flows across the land, it picks up and carries away natural and human-made pollutants, depositing them into local streams, lakes, and wetlands. - Local streams, lakes, and wetlands are at risk from pollution as a result of everyday activities. - Some very significant factors affecting storm and surface water quality, such as weather and ocean conditions, are beyond the City's control. - Some of the most effective storm and surface water quality improvements have come as a result of federal and state regulatory controls on pollution sources. - The private and public sectors need to work together to protect surface water quality to continue to enjoy the environmental, recreational and aesthetic benefits local streams, lakes, and wetlands provide.
+- As stormwater flows across the land, it picks up pollutants, depositing them into local streams, lakes, and wetlands. - Local streams, lakes, and wetlands are at risk from pollution as a result of everyday activities. - Some very significant factors affecting storm and surface water quality, such as weather and ocean conditions, are beyond the City's control. - Some of the most effective storm and surface water quality improvements have come as a result of federal and state regulatory controls on pollution sources. - The private and public sectors work together to protect surface water quality to continue to enjoy the environmental, recreational and aesthetic benefits local streams, lakes, and wetlands provide.